min2ha/ukwa-site/content/target/7700/index.en.md

   "subject": "Nelson Mandela"
 }

-# UK flags to be flown at half-mast for the funeral of Nelson Mandela

 <p>Guidance from the Department for Culture Media and Sport to local authorities on the flying of flags on the day of Nelson Mandela's funeral.</p>